Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Sensitivity of SND@LHC

-\cite{LDMemfactors} also addresses bounds placed by rare meson decays such as $K^+ \rightarrow \pi^+ \chi \bar\chi$ and $B^+ \rightarrow K^+ \chi \bar\chi$.
+Ref. \cite{LDMemfactors} also addresses bounds placed by rare meson decays such as $K^+ \rightarrow \pi^+ \chi \bar\chi$ and $B^+ \rightarrow K^+ \chi \bar\chi$.
 The $K^+$ decay constraints $c_A^{MDM}$ or $c_A^{EDM} \lesssim 1.5 \times 10^{-4}\mu_B$ in certain momentum ranges when the mass of $\chi$ is in the MeV scale while the $B^+$ decay puts the constraint $c_A^{MDM}$ or $c_A^{EDM} \lesssim 3 \times 10^{-3}\mu_B$, where $\mu_B$ is the Bohr magneton.
-An essential part of obtaining the projection of a detector includes the energies and the population of the $\chi$ or $\bar{\chi}$ population incident on the target.
-We take into account both direct detection and meson decays as sources of $\chi/\bar{\chi}$ production and project the average energies and population for unit coupling as functions of $m_\chi$ as shown in Fig.\eqref{en_num}.
+An essential part of obtaining the sensitivity projection of a detector includes the energies and the population of the $\chi$ or $\bar{\chi}$ population incident on the target.
+We take into account both direct production and meson decays as sources of $\chi/\bar{\chi}$ production and project the average energies and population for unit coupling as functions of $m_\chi$ as shown in Fig.\eqref{en_num}.
 The variation of $\langle E_\chi \rangle$ can be related to the production cross-section from different channels and their spectra for a particular mass.
 The energy plot shows dips at points where the mass exceeds the kinematic limits of specific mesons.
 For example, at $m_\chi\sim$ 1.5 GeV, the $J/\psi$ channel becomes kinematically forbidden and the energy sees a dip because $J/\psi$ exhibits higher weighted events compared to other mesons over a significant region of the momentum-region.
 Although Drell-Yan process allows the produced $\chi\bar\chi$ pairs to attain higher energies, the plot sees a dip at $m_\chi\sim$ 4.7 GeV for the kinematic limits corresponding to $\Upsilon(nS)$ mesons are crossed.
 The energy keeps increasing beyond that point because Drell-Yan produces heavier particles with larger momenta.
 In the dark state population plot, the contribution from meson decays and Drell-Yan has been added.
 We see a dip at $m_\chi\sim$ 1.5 GeV because the decay channel of $J/\psi$ becomes inaccessible kinematically.
 The contribution from meson decays drops to zero after $m_\chi\sim$ 4.7 GeV when the $\Upsilon(nS)$ channels become kinematically forbidden.
 The overlap of Drell-Yan contribution masks the clear dips in meson decay contribution.
 Beyond $m_\chi \approx$ 4.7 GeV, Drell-Yan dominates the curve for both interactions.
+Overall, the population curve inherits the characteristics from the cross-section plots in Fig. \eqref{mes_cs}.